mattludwigs/johnny-cache/README.md

 ## Why not TCP or HTTP?

 Too easy!
 I wanted to learn about UDP since I live in the HTTP world and already have good knowledge on HTTP and TCP servers.
 Plus UDP is supposed to be faster.
 The question here is, "Why **not** UDP?"
-Oh, since this UDP packet loss can be a thing, so do use this for caching important data.
+Oh, since this UDP packet loss can be a thing, so do use this is for caching important data.

 ## How to use